wilfilho/precognet/README.md

 # precognet
-Lighweight model for violence detection using MobileNet BiLSTM
+Lightweight model for violence detection using MobileNet BiLSTM